 A tired dog is a happy dog!

 Exercise is the most important part of our dogs’ daily routine, as it provides many benefits to our dogs’ life as well as ours.
-Physical activities, which can be provided by a dog walking service, can help them stay healthy and fit.
+Physical activities, which a dog walking service can provide, can help them stay healthy and fit.
 Regular mental stimulation and socialisation will ensure we have a “happy” dog.

 Should I use a dog walking service?